-A vine disease (also Lahmstieligkeit), by lack of nutrients in the ground like magnesium and ammonium or too extensive fertilization With nitrogen is caused.
-In France they are called Desséchement de la rafle ( Desiccation ), in California Water Berry .
-In the process, the grape stalks (see pictures) or parts of the grapevine shrink and dry up, which prevents the grapes from being fed, which can not ripen berries and therefore have too low a sugar content.
-The disease manifests itself first by small, sharply demarcated, maximum pin-sized dark necrosis on the grape structure, which grow rapidly.
-Ultimately, a far-reaching drying of the grape scaffold is effected, resulting in the total shrinkage and withering of the berries below the infestation site.
+A vine disease (also paralyzed) caused by a lack of nutrients in the ground like magnesium and ammonium or too extensive fertilization With nitrogen is caused.
+In France it is called Desséchement de la rafle (dehydration), in California it is called Water Berry .
+The grape stalk (see the pictures) or parts of the grape skeleton shrink and dry out, which prevents the grapes from being supplied, the berries cannot ripen and therefore have too low a sugar content.
+The disease initially manifests itself as small, sharply delineated, maximum pin-sized dark ones necrosis on the grape skeleton, which enlarge rapidly.
+Ultimately, the grape skeleton is dried out extensively, which leads to the shrinking and wilting of the berries below the infestation site.

-Particularly vulnerable to the stomping are the varieties Blaufränkisch.
+The varieties are particularly susceptible to pedicel disease Blaufränkisch.
 Cabernet Sauvignon.
 Chasselas.
 Green Valtellina. muscatel.
-Roesler, Vernatsch ( Schiava Grossa ) and Riesling, In South Tyrol, a special form occurring especially in the Vernatsch variety, which mainly affects the grape top, is called a "blitzer".
-The disease is controlled or prevented, inter alia, by magnesium injection.
-The Stiellähme but may not with the grapes wilt or by Botrytis cinerea stem rot caused confused, although the appearance has some similarities, but have completely different causes.
+Roesler, Vernatsch ( Schiava Grossa ) and Riesling, In South Tyrol, a special form that occurs particularly with the Vernatsch variety, in which the top of the grape is particularly affected, is known as a “speed camera”.
+The disease is combated or prevented, among other things, by magnesium spraying.
+But the pedicel is not allowed with the grapes wilt or the through Botrytis cinerea caused by stem rot, which have certain similarities in appearance, but have completely different causes.